svs/svs.io/index.md

 You can find me on [Twitter](https://twitter.com/_svs_) and [LinkedIn](https://www.linkedin.com/in/siddharth-sharma-7941a611/).
 And I run a nerd-focussed Discord Community.
 Ping me for an invite.

+### career

+While I'm an engineering manager now I haven't always been.
+I have an MBA from IIM Bangalore and started my career as an investment banker.
+It was a little later that I found my way back to my first love - programming and startups.
+I'm a 2x founder with 0x exits and my claim to fame is that I used to be CTO of shaadi.com.
+You can get more details at my [LinkedIn](https://www.linkedin.com/in/siddharth-sharma-7941a611/)

+Now I am doubling down on my unique skill of being one of the few nerds who absolutely loves the people side of the business.

 ### writing

 I write a newsletter on engineering management at